Fixing three dimensional geometries from entanglement entropies of CFT$_2$: BTZ spacetime from entanglement

-In order to match eqn. (\ref{eq:BTZ boundary L}) on the boundary and eqn. (\ref{eq:pure AdS L}) as $\beta\to\infty$ simultaneously, the most general expression of the bulk geodesic of the dual geometry for the finite temperature CFT$_{2}$ can only take the form
+Moreover, based on the holographic principle, the energy cut-off generates extra dimension $a\to y$.
+As these requirements, the most general expression of the bulk geodesic of the dual geometry for the finite temperature CFT$_{2}$ can only take the form